Learn how God

 and what happens when we

-Our Creator is a speaking God who longs for two-way conversation with us.
-Jesus sent his Holy Spirit that we may hear God’s voice and know God personally.
+Our God is a communicator who longs for two-way conversation with us.
+Jesus sent the Holy Spirit that we may know God’s voice, live fully and love others.

-At God Conversations, we’re here to help you recognise and respond to the Spirit.
+At God Conversations, we help you recognise and respond to the Spirit.

 Join the journey to hearing God’s voice.
 Start your free 7-day God Conversations devotional today!

-Includes 7-day free preview of 50 Days of God Conversations resource.
+Includes 7-day free preview of 50 Days of God Conversations.

 Fascinating interviews, teaching tips and inspirational God-stories.